Psychosocial Issues in Hereditary Colon Cancer Syndromes

 |FAP||Unaffected persons from HCCR age >5 y with FAP-affected parent and known APC mutation in family ||57 adults; 38 minors||87% pretest GC; posttest GC, GT (82% adults; 95% minors)|

-Participation in both pretest genetic counseling and posttest counseling for disclosure of results ranged from 14% to 59% across studies (see Table 13).
+Participation in both pretest genetic counseling and posttest counseling for disclosure of results ranged from 14% to 59% across studies (see Table 16).
 The wide range of uptake rates suggests that factors such as cost, test characteristics, and the context in which counseling and testing were offered may have influenced participants’ decisions.
-For example, among studies that offered free genetic counseling and testing in the context of a research protocol, counseling uptake ranged from 21% to 59%, and testing uptake ranged from 36% to 59%.[1-3,5-8] The majority of those who had participated in a free pretest counseling or education session almost always followed through with genetic testing.
+For example, among studies that offered free genetic counseling and testing in the context of a research protocol, counseling uptake ranged from 21% to 59%, and testing uptake ranged from 36% to 59%.[1-3,5-8] Most of those who had participated in a free pretest counseling or education session almost always followed through with genetic testing.
 Further research is needed to evaluate LS genetic counseling and testing participation in the clinical setting.

 Although limited in number, these studies offer insight into why individuals from families at risk of LS decide to undergo or decline genetic counseling and testing.
 Participation in LS genetic counseling was associated with having children, having a greater number of relatives affected by CRC, and greater social support.
 A study of CRC patients who had donated a blood sample for genetic testing also showed that those who intended to follow through with receiving results were more worried that they carried a LS-predisposing gene mutation, believed that testing would help family members, and more strongly endorsed the benefits and importance of having testing.
 Factors associated with both counseling and testing uptake included having: children, a greater number of affected relatives, a greater perceived risk of developing CRC, and more frequent thoughts about CRC.[1-3,5-7,11]